 The Ontario Combined Heat & Power (CHP) Consortium works to broaden debate around and deepen understanding of combined heat and power.
 Representatives from industry, LDC’s, gas utilities, the public institutional sector, and technology & service providers lead the Consortium.
-Participation is exclusive to QUEST Subscribers.
+Participation is exclusive to QUEST Supporters.

 Working Group Participants

 EnerSource, GRE Corp, Horizon, Hydro One, Hydro Ottawa, London Hydro, OEC, Oshawa PUC, Petawawa Energy Corp, PowerStream, Toronto Hydro, Whitby Hydro, Veridian

 Technology & Service

 AERA Solutions, BLG, CEM Engineering, CLEAResult, Creative Energy, DCPro, Dillon Consulting, Doherty Engineering, Ecosystem, EllisDon, Emerson, Energy Storage Canada, EnvestCorp, EPS AB, FVB Energy, Galpower, GE Power & Water, Hatch, HH Angus, Kineticor, Innovia, Leidos, Magnolia, NextEra energy, NRStor, Ramboll, ReShape Strategies, RH Shergold & Associates, Samsung, Shared Value Solutions, Siemens, Solar Global Solutions, Toromont, Vergent Power Solutions, Virtual Engineers, Zizzo Strategies

 Enbridge Gas Distribution, Union Gas, Canadian Gas Association (CGA), Heritage Gas (Nova Scotia)